 Prescriptions: Surgical practices require the physician to be out of the office most of the time, and charts often need to be reviewed for each medication request.
 Also, changes in Federal drug laws now require that most pain medicine prescriptions be on a written prescription, signed by the physician only.
 Physician assistants can no longer prescribe most pain medicine, nor can most pain medicine be called in any more.
 Due to these factors, we require patients to request their refills at least 72 hours in advance of the need.
 To make a request, call the prescription line and leave the following information: 1) your name/birth date; 2) medication; 3) pharmacy phone#; 4) dosage/medication questions.
 In keeping with Federal and State laws, early refills cannot be authorized.

 Payment: Payment is due at the time of service.
 The payment is determined by the following:

 Insured by Medicare or a private insurance: Copay is due at time of service.
 This office accepts cash, check, and major credit cards.
 Refunds are sent routinely in the event that your copay is overpaid.
 After your insurance claim has processed, you will be billed for the balance of your portion as detailed on the Explanation of Benefits provided by your insurance company.

-You are a VERIFIED worker’s compensation patient.
-You must supply our office with your employer’s work comp insurance carrier and address, your claim number, the date/time/location of injury, and the name/phone number of adjuster or employer to verify information.
+VERIFIED worker’s compensation patients: You must supply our office with your employer’s work comp insurance carrier and address, your claim number, the date/time/location of injury, and the name/phone number of adjuster or employer to verify information.